pitzer42/cmpsc254_racoon_translation/README.md

 ## main.rs

-Our code is very similar to the structure of the py65 emulator found here: https://github.com/ucsbieee/py65/tree/main/py65/devices.
+Our code is very similar to the py65 emulator found here: https://github.com/ucsbieee/py65/tree/main/py65/devices.

 The main function should load a mapache64.bin (located in firmware/template/dump/) file created by the make commands in the firmware/template/ folder.
 There is a copy of this bin file in benchmark1/template/dump/mapache64.bin.